Khan1021/Python/Titanic data analysis/README.md

 # Aim of programme
-The aim of the programme is to clean, organise and display the dataset.
+The aim of 'Titanic.ex is to clean, organise and display the dataset.

 # Description
 'Titanic.ex' shows many visual representations of the different relationships between the variables in the Titanic dataset as well as cleaned tables.